wshenyc/fedex_day_2022/README.md

 ## Usage

 Users can click on a zipcode to see the following information: 1) how many housing court cases were filed Jan 1, 2016 to Jan 16, 2022; 2) what percentage of respondents had legal representation; 3) what percentage of respondents appeared in court; and 4) how many warrants of eviction were executed.

+The map is also currently styled as a chloropleth map showing how many warrants were executed by zip code.

 ## Why is this important?